BOSSoNe0013/NeoJava/README.md

-JAVA Serial libraries for UDOO
+JAVA tools for UDOO Neo board
 -----------------

 This file describes how to compile and run the Java examples contained in this folder.